joeyklee/GEOB472/workshops/02_intro2R/README.md

 	# greater than
 	3 > 10

+Experiment: Write your own logical expression and see what it evaluates to.

 Oooh, see how the console prints TRUE or FALSE?
 This is a good sign!
+***
 ###S5.2.2:Less than

 	# less than